Minigame: Examples

 The Final Fantasy series includes minigames in every entry, since the first Final Fantasy (1987), in which a 15 puzzle in the form of an Easter egg can be uncovered by entering a specific sequence of inputs while piloting a ship.
 It was added into the game by programmer Nasir Gebelli despite it not being part of Squaresoft's original game design.

 The PocketStation for PlayStation and VMU for Dreamcast accessories allowed the user to download minigames from the main console onto the pocket device, and often then sync progress in the minigame back on to the console.
-Two examples of this include the Chocobo World minigame inside Final Fantasy VIII.
+One example of this includes the Chocobo World minigame inside Final Fantasy VIII.